Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding: Abstract

 \section{Abstract}

 The first measurement of lepton-jet momentum imbalance and azimuthal correlation in lepton-proton scattering at high momentum transfer is presented.
-These data, taken with the H1 detector at HERA, are corrected for detector effects using an unbinned machine learning algorithm (\textsc{OmniFold}), which considers eight observables simultaneously in this first application.
-The unfolded cross sections are compared to calculations performed within the context of collinear or transverse-momentum-dependent (TMD) factorization in Quantum Chromodynamics (QCD) as well as Monte Carlo event generators.
-The measurement probes a wide range of QCD phenomena, including TMD parton distribution functions and their evolution with energy in so far unexplored kinematic regions.
+These data, taken with the H1 detector at HERA, are corrected for detector effects using an unbinned machine learning algorithm (\textsc{MultiFold}), which considers eight observables simultaneously in this first application.
+The unfolded cross sections are compared to calculations performed within the context of collinear or transverse-momentum-dependent (TMD) factorization in Quantum Chromodynamics (QCD) as well as Monte Carlo event generators. {\em Accepted by PRL (Feb 25, 2022)}.

 \sectionPRL{Introduction} Studies of jets produced in high energy scattering experiments have played a crucial role in establishing Quantum Chromodynamics (QCD) as the fundamental theory underlying the strong nuclear force~\cite{Ali:2010tw}.
 During the current era of the Large Hadron Collider (LHC), experimental, theoretical, and statistical advances have ushered in a new era of precision QCD studies with jets~\cite{Salam:2009jx,Rabbertz:2017ssq} and their substructure~\cite{Larkoski:2017jix,Asquith:2018igt}.